 The Four Seasons Mauritius is the most perfect resort for a couple’s holiday.
 The over water couples spa, gym, private yoga classes, bike hire, nearby golf course and water sports means there are plenty of activities both relaxing and energetic to fill your days.
 That is, if lounging on the beach with a fresh coconut doesn’t suffice.
 However, I was more than content with the latter.

 The best time of year to visit the island is between November and March when temperatures are at their hottest and the rainfall is at its lowest.
-British Airways and Thomson fly direct from London Gatwick and Air Mauritius from London Heathrow.
+Direct flights go from London to Mauritius.
 Book your stay at the Four Seasons here.

 Watch our Four Seasons Mauritius video here.